monitoringartist/dockbix-agent-xxl/README.md

 ![Public Dockbix Agent XXL](doc/dockbix-public-agent1.png)

-Note: There is no guarantee of availability of public test Dockbix Agent container.
+Note: There is no guarantee of availability of public test instance of Dockbix Agent container.

 # How it works

 ![Dockbix Agent XXL Docker container](doc/dockbix-agent-xxl-schema.png)

-No classic rpm/deb package installation or Zabbix module compilation.
+No standard rpm/deb package installation or Zabbix module compilation.
 Just start dockbix-agent-xxl container and Docker container metrics will be collected from the Docker daemon API or cgroups.